 I catch the bus about 7:10, get off downtown at 7:35, and am at my desk going through my emails before 8.

-I make a few calls, check the figures in our latest report, and then often have to make a presentation for some new customers.
-Every Tuesday and Thursday afternoon we have a staff meeting, and our boss goes over everything we should be doing to make those sales.
+I make a few calls and check the figures in our latest report.
+Then I often have to make a presentation for some new customers.
+Every Tuesday and Thursday afternoon we have a staff meeting.
+Our boss goes over everything we should be doing to make those sales.

 Fridays at 5 on the dot they pass out the paychecks, and you should see the rush out the door!